nicolasdb/nicolasdb.github.io/_posts/2017-04-30-nicolas-first-post.md

 The first one was this one
 **[gitmini0](https://nicolasdb.github.io/gitmini0)**

-The second website is still here
+The second website is still here but a bit broken since the new version
 **[gitMiniBlog](https://nicolasdb.github.io/gitMiniBlog)**